Homemade Italian Sandwich Bread

 - Second rise.
 Place into a loaf pan and let it rise again for 1 hour.
 It should rise at least 1 inch above the top of the loaf pan.

-- Preheat oven to 350°F. Preheat your oven to 350°F with the rack in the center while the bread is rising.
+- Preheat oven.
+Preheat your oven to 350°F with the rack in the center while the bread is rising.
 Then, brush the loaf with a beaten egg mixed with a tablespoon of water and sprinkle with sesame seeds.

 - Bake the bread.
-Once the dough has risen, bake it in the preheated oven for about 40 minutes or until the crust turns golden brown and the bread sounds hollow when you tap it.
+Once the dough has risen, bake it for about 40 minutes or until the crust turns golden brown and the bread sounds hollow when you tap it.

 - Cool before slicing.
 Remove the bread from the oven, turn it out of the loaf pan, and let it cool on a wire rack before slicing.